Who says you have to spend money to get more traffic?

 Google Analytics is a great tool to show you your overall traffic, but it doesn’t tell you where you rank.

-If you want to track your rankings, you’ll need to use some tools.
+If you want to track your rankings, you’ll need to use other (free) SEO tools.

 Google Search Console